 I knew it would be hard, but I had no idea how hard.

 - Some people hear work-at-home and think you sell LuLaRoe.
 This depends a lot on where you live.
 When I was in L.A., I just said I was freelance.
 Here in Orlando, I’m a work-at-home writer.
 I don’t often get into the marketing consulting that I do because that, plus the WAH aspect, leads to people believing I sell leggings or shakes or the newest MLM.
 I don’t and it makes some people uncomfortable if they assume you’re going to try to sell to them.
-I sometimes buy Usborne books, but that’s the extent of it.

 Do you have questions or tips about being a work-at-home-parent?
 Let me know here or @cindymariej!

 If you enjoyed this blog, be sure to subscribe to our email list to get more blogs like this straight to your inbox.